Call: 07757 750255

 As older LGBT+ people our lives have foundations that reach back into this history.
 It is important that we add our memories to archives where there is presently so little that tells the story of previous generations of LGBT+ people.

-In the posts below you can read about projects, activities and news that explores themes around LGBT+ history and identity.
+In the posts below you can read about projects, workshops and publications exploring themes around LGBT+ history and identity.

 Read More »